 Since a longer credit history provides more evidence that you have responsibly handled credit, generally, those with longer credit histories tend to have higher credit scores than those with shorter credit histories.
 When it comes to age, more is always better.

-As we said, many speculate on this topic, and we won’t pretend to have the definitive answer.
-FICO and other credit scoring businesses intentionally keep the details of their credit scoring formulas under wraps.
+As we said, many speculate on this topic, and we don’t pretend to have the definitive answer.
+FICO, VantageScore, and other credit scoring companies intentionally keep the details of their credit scoring formulas under wraps.
 However, based on the examples that we have seen, we have come up with our own observations on the question of which age levels are particularly beneficial for credit.

 To test out our theory, we conducted an experiment.
 We chose to use the myFICO Score Estimator specifically since this credit score estimator is owned by FICO themselves, who are the creators of the most widely used and trusted credit score.
 It stands to reason that using a product straight from the source of the FICO score would give the most accurate findings.